You're Probably Charging 30-50% Below Your Real Rate

 If you have ever Googled "how much should I charge for a facial," you are not alone.
 It is the single most common pricing question solo estheticians ask, and the answer you find online is almost always the same unhelpful range: "$50 to $200+."
-That tells you nothing useful.
+That tells you nothing useful — and that gap, "what the internet says vs. what your market will actually pay," is exactly where solo practitioners leak revenue.

 Why Facial Pricing Matters More in 2026